yufanzhouonline/HiSIF/HiSIF_V1.00/resources/README.md

-Please unzip all file with the command: gzip -d *.gz
+Please unzip all files with the command: gzip -d *.gz

 Please then combine MboI files before usuage with the cat command: